Privacy Policy Cookie Policy Terms and Conditions

 My connection to this authentic island of Croatia, Korcula

-Finally, on my Balkan trip, I had the chance to visit this unique island of Croatia, from which I heard so much.
+Finally, during my Balkan trip, I had the chance to visit this unique island of Croatia.
 I stayed with them in the lovely stone house, joined them for dinners, and listened to the stories of their hosts.
 During my stay, I learned a lot about the island’s history and authentic lifestyle on this Croatian island.
+A real cultural immersion on this amazing island in the Mediterranean Sea.

 The influence of stone houses on my sleep in Korcula, Croatia

-I stay a couple of nights with my neighbors in the holiday apartment.
-The only sleeping option that was left was a couch.
-And it was definitely too small for me.
+During my stay the only sleeping option was the couch, that was slightly to small for me.
 But my grateful heart and Couchsurfing soul were thankful.
 I expected a short and uncomfortable night.
 However, my expectations did not come true.
 I slept like a stone in a stone house.
 Not even the huge thunderstorm woke me up.

-I was so surprised by the depth of my sleep.
+This truly surprised me.
 My neighbor told me that it is probably a stone house.
 Her sleep in the house is also very different.
 When it influences my sleep so significantly, what else can it influence?

-Since then, I dream of having my own stone house.
+Since then, I dreaming of having my own stone house.
 Or at least I’m inspired to vacation in stone houses more often.
-I hope it also inspires you.
+I hope it also inspires you – to book a fabulous stone house and enjoy the unique island in Croatia.

 Pin it!